Spectroscopic Tomography: A First Weak Lensing Detection Using Spectroscopic Redshifts Only: Shear Profiles and Tomography

 The difference in overall signal level in the left and right panels of Figure \ref{fig:tomography} demonstrates that, as expected, there is a measurable radial gradient in the tangential ellipticity.
 We plot the tangential ellipticity versus radius for all galaxies with $z_{spec} > 0.1$ in the right panel of Figure \ref{fig:tangentialshear_withredshiftg0.3}.
 The overplotted curve again corresponds to an NFW profile of tangential ellipticity expected for a cluster with $M_{200}=9.0\times 10^{14} M_{\odot}$ and $c=4$, scaled for the mean angular diameter distance ratio for the sample (a great advantage of a spectroscopic redshift sample is that the distance ratio scaling can be calculated exactly).
 The radial profile behaves roughly as expected.
 This exercise demonstrates that the tomographic signal we detect is not driven by small-scale features in the distribution of galaxy shapes.

 The radial ellipticity profiles in Figure \ref{fig:tangentialshear_withredshiftg0.3} also provide additional evidence that the shapes are unbiased.
-A radially-dependent bias would show up as a constant additive offset in the mean tangential ellipticity at all redshifts.
+If there were a radially-dependent measurement bias for the galaxy ellipticities, we would expect it to be fairly independent of the galaxy redshift (because the convergence is small and because the galaxies are well-resolved regardless of their redshift).
+This radially-dependent bias would show up as a constant additive offset in the mean tangential ellipticity at all redshifts.
 The lack of systematic offset in the cluster and low-redshift bins shows that the spectroscopic selection does not bias the resulting lensing calculation.
 Including only galaxies that are spectroscopically confirmed to be behind the cluster leads to an increased shear signal compared with the signal from the photometric sample of \citep{MDvdL_2018}.
 This behavior again highlights one of the strengths of a spectroscopic sample; there is no calibration required to correct for the unknown distribution of angular diameter distance ratios.